ApprenticeAI/frapy/docs/intro/overview.rst

 What's next?
 ============

-The next steps for you are to :ref:`install Scrapy <intro-install>`, :ref:`follow through the tutorial <intro-tutorial>` to learn how to create a full-blown Scrapy project and `join the community`_.
+The next steps for you are to :ref:`install Frapy <intro-install>`, :ref:`follow through the tutorial <intro-tutorial>` to learn how to create a full-blown Frapy project and `join the community`_.
 Thanks for your interest!

 .. _join the community: https://frapy.org/community/